- Binary Distribution

 - Pure Module

-- A module written in Python and contained in a single .py file (and possibly associated .pyc and/or .pyo files).
+A Module written in Python and contained in a single

-- PyPA is a working group that maintains many of the relevant projects in Python packaging.
-They maintain a site at https://www.pypa.io, host projects on github and bitbucket, and discuss issues on the pypa-dev mailing list.
+PyPA is a working group that maintains many of the relevant projects in Python packaging.
+They maintain a site at https://www.pypa.io, host projects on GitHub and Bitbucket, and discuss issues on the distutils-sig mailing list and the Python Discourse forum.

 - Python Package Index (PyPI)